 1. This is the most standard way to define the terms ‘platonism’ and ‘abstract object’, but there are other definitions in the literature.
 E.g., some philosophers choose to define them in terms of non-spatiality but not non-temporality; and some would argue that on this definition, the nature of an abstract object could change.
 Moreover, it is also worth noting that on some definitions of ‘physical object’, abstract objects could be physical; e.g., on one view, an object counts as a physical object just in case its existence is entailed by (true or accepted) physical theory; on this usage, abstract objects could be physical.

-16. This interpretation of Gödel is a bit controversial.
+15. This interpretation of Gödel is a bit controversial.
 Evidence for it comes not just from his (1964), but also from his (1951).
 For more on the interpretation of Gödel, see Parsons (1995) and van Atten and Kennedy (2003).